-If the employee so wishes, and the company agrees, overtime can be exchanged for time off in lieu, so that 50 per cent hours are taken as 1.5 hours off and 100 per cent hours as two hours off for every hour of overtime worked.
+If the employee so wishes, and the enterprise agrees, overtime can be exchanged for time off in lieu, so that 50 per cent hours are taken as 1.5 hours off and 100 per cent hours as two hours off for every hour of overtime worked.

-The timing of the time off in lieu shall be agreed between the company and the individual employee, normally with one week's notice.
+The timing of the time off in lieu shall be agreed between the enterprise and the individual employee, normally with one week's notice.
 The time off in lieu shall where possible be granted as full or half days off and taken within two months of working the overtime.

-If the employee calls in sick to the company before the start of normal working hours on the day on which they were due to be taking agreed time off in lieu, the illness shall be considered an impediment to taking the time off in lieu.
+If the employee has reported sick to the enterprise before the start of the normal working hours on the day on which they were due to take agreed time off in lieu, the illness shall be considered to be an impediment to taking the time off in lieu.
 If the employee has planned several days of time off in lieu, the time off in lieu impediment will also apply to illness on any subsequent day off in lieu.